wp-plugins/plugnedit/readme.txt

 * PlugNedit can do Angles and we are working on SVG items, also plugnedit provides html raw code (Great For Emails).
-Html can also be added to the Embed Video button however it is sometimes tricky to use so we have not displayed this as a possible option (Give it a try if you wish).
+Html Editor can also be added to the Embed Video button however it is sometimes tricky to use so we have not displayed this as a possible option (Give it a try if you wish).